 Burn Bans on Indian Reservations in ID, OR, and WA

-Before burning, see also delegated and tribal burn bans.
+Before burning, also check for delegated and tribal burn bans.

 When an EPA burn ban is in place, it applies to all outdoor and agricultural burning - including camping and recreational fires - in all areas within the external reservation boundaries regardless of ownership or tribal membership.
 See exemptions below.